 In addition, the Investor Rights Agreement provides the Retained Interest Holders with the right (the "Demand Registration Right") to require the REIT to use reasonable commercial efforts to file one or more prospectuses with applicable Canadian securities regulatory authorities, qualifying Units held (or issuable upon the redemption of Class B Units) by the Retained Interest Holders for distribution (a "Demand Distribution"), provided that such Demand Registration Right may only be exercised by Legacy Holdings as designee on behalf of the Retained Interest Holders.
 Legacy Holdings as designee for the Retained Interest Holders is entitled to request not more than one Demand Distribution per calendar year and each request for a Demand Distribution must relate to such number of Units that would reasonably be expected to result in gross proceeds of at least \$15 million.
-The REIT may also distribute Units in connection with a Demand Distribution provided that if the Demand Distribution involves an underwriting and the lead underwriter determines that the total number of Units to be included in such Demand Distribution should be limited for certain prescribed reasons, the Units to be included in the Demand Distribution will be first allocated to the Retained Interest Holders.
+The REIT may also distribute Units in connection with a Demand Distribution provided that if the Demand Distribution involves an underwriting and the lead underwriter determines that the total number of Units to be included in such Demand Distribution will be first allocated to the Retained Interest Holders.

-Each of the Piggy-Back Registration Right and the Demand Registration Right are exercisable at any time from 24 months following October 7, 2020 (being the closing date of the IPO), provided that the Retained Interest Holders and their associates own, in the aggregate, directly or indirectly, at least 10% of the outstanding Units (determined as if all Class B Units are redeemed for Units, and including any equity equivalents issued pursuant to any incentive compensation plan adopted by the REIT) at the time of exercise.
+Each of the Piggy-Back Registration Right and the Demand Registration Right are exercisable at any time, provided that the Retained Interest Holders and their associates own, in the aggregate, directly or indirectly, at least 10% of the outstanding Units (determined as if all Class B Units are redeemed for Units, and including any equity equivalents issued pursuant to any incentive compensation plan adopted by the REIT) at the time of exercise.
 The Piggy-Back Registration Right and the Demand Registration Right are subject to various conditions and limitations, and the REIT is entitled to defer any Demand Distribution in certain typical circumstances for a period not exceeding 90 days.
-The expenses in respect of a Piggy-Back Distribution, subject to certain exceptions, will be borne by the REIT, except that any underwriting fee on the sale of Units by the Retained Interest Holders and the fees of the Retained Interest Holders' external legal counsel will be borne by the REIT and the Retained Interest Holders on a proportionate basis according to the number of Units distributed by each.
+The expenses in respect of a Piggy-Back Distribution, subject to certain exceptions, will be borne by the REIT, except that any underwriting fee on the sale of Units by the Retained Interest Holders and the fees of the Retained Interest Holders' external legal counsel will be borne by the Retained Interest Holders.
+The expenses in respect of a Demand Distribution, subject to certain exceptions, will be borne by the REIT and the Retained Interest Holders on a proportionate basis according to the number of Units distributed by each.

 Pursuant to the Investor Rights Agreement, the REIT will indemnify the Retained Interest Holders for any misrepresentation in a prospectus under which the Retained Interest Holders' Units are distributed (other than in respect of any prospectus disclosure provided by the Retained Interest Holders in respect of the Retained Interest Holders).
-The Retained Interest Holders will indemnify the REIT for any prospectus disclosure provided by the Retained Interest Holders.
+The Retained Interest Holders will indemnify the REIT for any prospectus disclosure provided by the Retained Interest Holders in respect of the Retained Interest Holders.